Power Greens Salad Mix

 - Put a couple of handfuls of salad into a bowl, toss with a flavorful dressing, add anything else you’d like such as nuts, cheese, tomatoes, avocado, carrots, fruit, canned beans, or croutons, and lunch is served!

-Salad Dressings and Ideas for Power Salad Mix:
+Salad Dressing Ideas and Add-Ins for Power Greens Salad Mix:

 Lemon Parmesan Vinaigrette (aka The Best Dressing Ever) from Mountain Mama Cooks (I like this with Feta!)